GregWickham/Reanimator/technical.md

 public static readonly Prompt PromptFor_CustomerID = new Prompt();
 public static readonly Menu MenuFor_AR_Inquiries = new Menu();
 ```
 ... describes the screen's user interface behavior as a state machine.
 The states represent points in the WDS-II user interface at which the console application is waiting for user input; I call such a state the current "focus" of the console application.
 At any moment, the console application has at most one focus within a given session.
+When the console application is in the middle of an operation, and *not* waiting for user input, it's not "in focus."

 These declarations from the above snippet describe the focus states for the `Inquiry_1` screen:
 ```